Can a smart court help beat Serena Williams?

 Playsight, which has attracted investments from grand slam champions including Billie Jean King, Chris Evert, Pete Sampras and top-ranked Novak Djokovic, has installed more than 400 smart courts across the world, including at the four tennis majors.

-It recently announced a partnership with the U.S. Tennis Association to equip all 32 courts at its National Campus, the new home of American tennis in Orlando, Florida, with the full SmartCourt technology.
+It recently announced a partnership with the US Tennis Association to equip all 32 courts at its National Campus, the new home of American tennis in Orlando, Florida, with the full SmartCourt technology.

 The use of technology such as Playsight, "took the guesswork out of coaching," Cahill said.